 Here are some things to know before you begin this process.

 - Use the Form Builder to modify your signup form and response emails before you generate the embedded form code.

 - There are four embedded signup form design options: Classic, Condensed, Horizontal, and Unstyled.
 To match your form's visual elements to the exact design of your website, you'll need to modify the form code after you add it to your site.

 - When GDPR is enabled, your form will show default legal copy.
-You can change the legal text and field options in your lists' signup form builder.
+You can change the legal text and field options in your audience's signup form builder.

 - Embedded forms inherit your website's style sheet, so the form may look different in Mailchimp than it does on your website.

 - If your site uses SSL encryption, our embedded and pop-up forms will support it.

 - To prevent fake signups, you can enable reCAPTCHA confirmation to your form in your audience settings.

 - This is an advanced feature and is recommended for users familiar with custom coding.
 Contact your developer, or hire a Mailchimp Expert if you need assistance.